Coroner’s Inquest ordered in December 2017 Morrisburg OPP shooting

 Since you’re here…

 … Thanks for reading this article.
 Local news is important.
-We hope that you continue to support local news by reading The Leader, online and in print.
+We hope that you continue to support local news in your community by reading The Leader, online and in print.
 Please consider subscribing to the print edition of the newspaper.
 Click here to subscribe today.